andreafalletti/hyprland-/Dwindle-Layout.md

 # Quirks

 Dwindle splits are NOT PERMANENT.
 The split is determined dynamically with the W/H ratio of the parent node.
 If W > H, it's side-by-side.
 If H > W, it's top-and-bottom.
+You can make them permanent by enabling `preserve_split`.

 Dwindle allows for mouse moving and resizing using the `main_mod` and the mouse (left for move, right for resize)